BillClinton/apps4philly-transparency/README.md

    Three tables were created to hold the available data.
 Tables were created for Professional Services and Commodity Contract data and for campaign finance data.
 A relation table was also created in an attempt to link the contract tables with the campaign finance table.

-Table creation SQL can be found in db/create.sql Import scripts can be found in db/import.sql
+ - Table creation SQL can be found in db/create.sql
+ - Import scripts can be found in db/import.sql

+## API/Visualization

+   A simple API was created to respond with data illustrating connections between the contracts tables and the campaign finance table.
+The query used in this API is located in db/query.sql

+   A simple pie graph was created using ExtJS.
+For convenience data from the API was pasted inline.
+Code for this graph is in js/Graph.js

+## Conclusions

+   The implementation of this project encountered several obstacles.
+First of all, the campaign finance data was not in a format that was easily accessible or reliable.
+Secondly, even if the campaign finance data is collected and put in an easily accessible format, there is no real key to connect campaign finance entries with city contract data.
+A "like" query can be performed linking the entity names, but while this could give a general idea of trends, the results could not be considered accurate.